Scroll to content

 INTENT

-Design and technology is a creative, imaginative and practical subject.
-At Ambler, it is valued as an important part of the balanced curriculum that provides the children the opportunity to display and develop the qualities above.
-Pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-The cross-curricular links are strong as the pupils draw on skills learnt in mathematics, science, engineering, computing and art.
+Design and technology (DT) is a creative, imaginative and practical subject.
+At Ambler, it is valued as an important part of the balanced curriculum that provides the children the opportunity to display and develop those qualities.
+Pupils design, make and evaluate products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+Throughout the carefully chosen DT units, children will be exposed to all areas of the curriculum: mechanical and electrical systems, textiles, structures and food.
+Additionally, the cross-curricular links are strong as the pupils draw on skills learnt in mathematics, science, computing and art.

 As part of their work with food, pupils are taught how to cook and apply the principles of nutrition and healthy eating, as well as use their own creativity.